Phanic-meta/le-pain/README.md

-Well well if that isn't a messy code
+Well well if that isn't a messy code\n
 **hotkeys**
 - 1 to create an and-gate
 - 2 to create an or-gate